javiortizmol/aws-sso-magic/README.md

 ## How to use

-1. Once you built the docker image locally, you are able to run the following command to the aws sso configuritation.
+1. Once you built the docker image locally, you are able to run the following command to the aws sso configuration.
     ```bash
     docker run --rm -it -v ~/.aws:/root/.aws aws_sso_magic aws-sso-magic configure
     ```